Tinder (app): Importance of photos for user success

 By sending out questionnaires to frequent Tinder users, the researchers discovered that the reason men tended to like a large proportion of the women they saw was to increase their chances of a match.
 This led to a feedback loop in which men liked more and more of the profiles they saw, while women could afford to be more selective in liking profiles because of a greater probability of a match.
 The feedback loop's mathematical limit occurs when men like all profiles they see while women find a match whenever they like a profile.
 It was not known whether some evolutionarily stable strategy has emerged, nor has Tinder revealed such information.

-Tyson and his team found that even though the men-to-women ratio of their data set was approximately one, the male profiles received 8,248 matches while the female profiles received 532, because the vast majority of the matches for both the male and female profiles came from male profiles (with 86% of the matches for the male profiles alone coming from other male profiles), leading the researchers to conclude that gay men were "far more active in liking than heterosexual women."
+Tyson and his team found that even though the men-to-women ratio of their data set was approximately one, the male profiles received 8,248 matches while the female profiles received 532, because the vast majority of the matches for both the male and female profiles came from male profiles, with 86% of the matches for the male profiles alone coming from other male profiles, leading the researchers to conclude that gay men were "far more active in liking than heterosexual women."
 On the other hand, the deactivated male account received all of its matches from women.
 The researchers were not sure why that happened.

-From 2016, researchers began investigating a phenomenon known as 'Tinder Tourism' whereby tourists use Tinder during travel to make social connections with other tourists and local people living at the destination.
-Leurs and Hardy (2019) found that this phenomenon relates to tourists’ desires for authentic experiences that go beyond the realm of the manufactured tourism industry.
-Research has found that while all genders participate in Tinder Tourism that the practice is more available to women due to gendered safety issues.
-A paper published by James et al., (2025) revealed that these safety issues extend to local women who use Tinder to make social connections with male tourists passing through the places where they live, especially in postcolonial Global South contexts.